-Remember, before you hire someone, you are testing to see who the person is and a test of the true character.
+Remember, before you hire someone, you are testing to see who the person is and a test of their true character.

-Step 3: We also DONT INTERVIEW the candidate.
+Step 3: We also DON’T INTERVIEW the candidate.
 We allow the candidates to INTERVIEW THE COMPANY.
 This is revolutionary.
-Most middle managers have thought this approach ridiculous.
+Most middle managers have thought this approach is ridiculous.
 Trust me: it works.
-The trick is you have to get someone senior in the firm to take the interview.
+The trick is, you have to get someone senior in the firm to take the interview.

-For our firm, I or my CFO usually take those meetings myself.
+For our firm, I or my CFO usually take those meetings.